jagerber48/sciform/docs/source/usage.rst

     into ``+/-`` afterwards using :meth:`FormattedNumber.as_ascii`, see
     :ref:`output_conversion`).

+Note that the formatting of the input strings has no bearing on the formatting of the resulting outputs.

 Like :mod:`sciform` outputs, the input value/uncertainty pairs must always share the exponent string.